Unmemorable Dinosaura of Wiltshire by by Rebecca Davies BSc. (Hons)

 (With much thanks to Christopher Tanfield of St Laurence’s church, Bradford on Avon, for suggesting this title).

-Before I get to uploading Rebecca’s words – it made me smile did this.
-Though I’m not sure what my dinosaur barmy, budding palaeontologist, 4-year old granddaughter would make of this!
+Before I get to uploading Rebecca’s words on the Unmemorable Dinosaura of Wiltshire – it made me smile did this.
+Though I’m not sure what my dinosaur barmy, budding palaeontologist, 4-year old granddaughter would make of it.
 I have told her about the Swindon stegosaur at the Natural History museum.
+It’s the first stegosaur specimen to be so described.

 And this article from Swindon Link magazine gives some insight into Jurassic Swindon – and where you find it.
 Town Gardens in Old Town is where.